dmprieto/dianas_trivia_app/README.md

 ### Main Functionality

 This mobile application shows the different categories provided by the Open Trivia API.
 Once the user selects a category to generate a quiz, the app retrieves some random questions from that category.
-The user is then shown a quiz with these questions, and once all the questions have been answered, the app calculates the final score and displays a detailed summary of each question/answer.
+A quiz is then generated with these questions, and after all the questions are answered, the app calculates the final score and displays detailed information of each question/answer.

 ### Setup